urani-trade/urani-trade-ts/_pages/careers.md

 <br>

-> _Join our group of DeFi scientists and engineers pioneering agentic design and toxic-MEV minimization at the application layer._
+> _Join our group of DeFi scientists and engineers pioneering agentic design, toxic-MEV minization, and their gamification._

 <br>